-An individual may not be eating a vast amount of food within 2-hours or feel out of control, but still feel like they are ‘binging’.
-If this is the case, they could be experiencing one of the following symptoms of binge eating, which leads them to casually saying they are a binge eater:
+An individual may not be eating a vast amount of food within 2-hours or feel out of control, but still feel like they are ‘bingeing’ and self-diagnose themselves as a binge eater.
+If this is the case, they could be experiencing one of the following symptoms of binge eating:

 Eating faster than normal